Ground state wavefunctions of elliptic relativistic integrable Hamiltonians: Ground state eigenfunction from large compactifications

 \section{Ground state eigenfunction from large compactifications}

 We commence with a general discussion.
-Let us consider the supersymmetric index \cite{Kinney:2005ej,Romelsberger:2005eg,Dolan:2008qi} of a compactification of some $6d$ $(1,0)$ SCFT $T_{6d}$ on geometry $\cal C$ (defined by genus of a Riemann surface, the number and types of punctures, and flux for the $6d$ symmetry).
+Let us consider the supersymmetric index \cite{Kinney:2005ej,Romelsberger:2005eg,Dolan:2008qi} of a compactification of some $6d$ $(1,0)$ SCFT ${T_{6d}}$ on geometry ${\cal C}$ (defined by genus of a Riemann surface, the number and types of punctures, and flux for the $6d$ symmetry).
+For an ${\cal N}=1$ SCFT the superconformal index is defined as, \be {\cal I} = \Tr_{{\mathbb S}^3} (-1)^F \, q^{j_2-j_1+\frac{R}2} \, p^{j_2+j_1+\frac{R}2}\, \prod_{\ell=1}^{\text{rank}\, G_F} u_\ell^{{\cal Q}_\ell}\,. \ee The trace is computed over the Hilbert space in radial quantization: that is quantization on ${\mathbb S}^3$ times the radial direction.
+Here $(j_1,\,j_2)$ are the two Cartan generators of the $su(2)\times su(2)$ isometry of ${\mathbb S}^3$; ${\cal Q}_\ell$ are Cartan generators of the global symmetry $G_F$; and $R$ is the charge under the superconformal R-symmetry.
 The index is then a function of the compactification geometry as well as various parameters, \be {\cal I}[T_{6d},\cal C](\{{\bf x}_j\},{\bf u}_{6d},q,p)\,. \ee The parameters are fugacities for various combinations of symmetries of the theory in $4d$.
-Parameters $q$ and $p$ are related to superconformal symmetry and are there for any ${\cal N}=1$ SCFT in $4d$.
-The rest of the parameters correspond to various global symmetries and depend on theory at hand.
-For theories arising in compactifications we can split the global symmetry into two kinds: the one coming from the symmetry, $G_{6d}$, of the $6d$ theory and the one associated to the punctures.
+Parameters $q$ and $p$ are related to superconformal symmetry (as detailed above) and are there for any ${\cal N}=1$ SCFT in $4d$.
+The rest of the parameters correspond to various global symmetries.
+They depend on a theory at hand and are typically taken to be phases.
+For theories arising in compactifications we can split the global symmetry $G_F$ into two kinds: the one coming from the symmetry, $G_{6d}$, of the $6d$ theory and the one associated to the punctures.
 Given the $6d$ SCFT the possibilities for the latter symmetry are classified as follows.
 One first compactifies the $6d$ SCFT on a circle (possibly with holonomies for the $6d$ symmetry) and obtains an effective $5d$ description.
-In some cases the $5d$ description is in terms of a gauge theory and one could study boundary conditions in the $5d$ space-time.
+In some cases the $5d$ description is in terms of a gauge theory and one could study boundary conditions in the $5d$ spacetime.
 Such boundaries correspond to punctures and the various symmetries one can obtain are sub-groups of the $5d$ gauge group $G_{5d}$.
 Punctures with symmetry $G_{5d}$ are called maximal and these will play a special role for us.
 For a given $6d$ SCFT there might exist different circle compactifications leading to different $G_{5d}$ and thus to different kinds of maximal punctures.
 In addition to being maximal or non-maximal, punctures can be distinguished by other properties.
 We will collectively refer to maximal punctures with different defining properties as being of different types.
 From now on we will only turn parameters in the definition of the index corresponding to maximal punctures.

 Given indices of two compactifications, each with at least two maximal punctures of the same type, one can compute the index of the compactification on a surface which is obtained by gluing the two surfaces along the two maximal punctures, \be &&{\cal I}[T_{6d},{\cal C}_1\oplus {\cal C}_2](\,\{{\bf x}_j\}_{S_1\cup S_2},{\bf u}_{6d},q,p)=\\ &&\,\oint d{\bf x} \;\Delta({\bf x}, {\bf u}_{6d};q,p)\;{\cal I}[T_{6d},{\cal C}_1](\,\{{\bf x}_j\}_{S_1}\cup\{{\bf x}\},{\bf u}_{6d},q,p)\; {\cal I}[T_{6d},{\cal C}_2](\,\{{\bf x}_j\}_{S_2}\cup\{{\bf x}^{-1}\},{\bf u}_{6d},q,p)\,.\nonumber \ee The parameters ${\bf x}$ correspond to the Cartan generators of $G_{5d}$ associated to the glued maximal punctures.
 The function $\Delta({\bf x}, {\bf u}_{6d};q,p)$ is defined by properties of the punctures and is built from indices of various vector and chiral superfields one needs to introduce when gluing the two punctures.
 The integration for each parameter is over the unit circle when we assume to take $|q|,\, |p|<1$.